picatz/Picatz-Guides/OpenSSH.md

 #### VisualHostKey

-If this flag is set to ``yes'', an ASCII art representation of the remote host key fingerprint is printed in addition to the fingerprint string at login and for unknown host keys.
+If this flag is set to 'yes', an ASCII art representation of the remote host key fingerprint is printed in addition to the fingerprint string at login and for unknown host keys.

 ```
 VisualHostKey yes